 National Park Service - Preservation Brief 3 - Improving Energy Efficiency in Historic Buildings

-Advisory Council on Historic Preservation - Sustainability and Historic Federal Buildings (PDF, 2 MB)
+Advisory Council on Historic Preservation - Sustainability and Historic Preservation Links

 Provides additional links on creating sustainable communities, the Trust's Preservation Green Lab, as well as Green Home Tips.
-The Trust's 2011 report The Greenest Building: Quantifying the Environmental Value of Building Reuse (PDF) provides the most comprehensive analysis to date of the potential environmental benefit of building reuse.
+The Trust's 2011 report The Greenest Building: Quantifying the Environmental Value of Building Reuse provides comprehensive analysis of the potential environmental benefit of building reuse.
 See also the Trust's 2012 report Saving Windows, Saving Money: Evaluating the Energy Performance of Window Retrofit and Replacement

 Whole Building Design Guide – Sustainable Historic Preservation